pachyderm/pachyderm/doc/docs/master/how-tos/use-jupyterhub/index.md

     You need to have Pachyderm and JupyterHub installed on the same Kubernetes cluster as described in
     [Deploy Pachyderm with JupyterHub](../../deploy-manage/deploy/deploy-pachyderm-jupyterhub.md).
-    Currently, an existing JupyterHub deployment cannot be integrated with Pachyderm.

 ## Overview